 The Inspectors Division of the Office consists of approximately 60 experienced peace officers whose work experience spans law enforcement agencies throughout the greater Bay Area.

 The Administrative Division of the Office is the first point of contact for victims, witnesses, and members of the community.
 The administrative staff provides high level assistance in planning, managing, and organizing operations in each of the branch offices, including reception, finance and forensic accounting, paralegal support, information technology, and communication.

-To review and prosecute criminal violations of the laws, to protect consumers and the environment and to support and protect victims of crime within the County on behalf of the people of the State of California.
+Our mission is to review and prosecute criminal violations of the laws, to protect consumers and the environment and to support and protect victims of crime within the County on behalf of the people of the State of California.

 The District Attorney is mandated by the California Constitution and the Government Code to review, charge and prosecute criminal violations of the laws of California.
 The District Attorney’s Office brings actions on behalf of the People of the State of California.

 In addition to prosecuting criminal matters, the District Attorney’s Office has the responsibility of, but not limited to: